Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 How to Lower the Tax (The "Mayhem" Protocol)

-Here is how to optimize your Branded Search for maximum impact:
+Here's how to optimize for maximum impact:

 A. Don't Optimize for ROAS